opentelekomcloud/docs/cce/user-guide/granting-namespace-level-permissions-(kubernetes-rbac-authorization).md

 Use the username James001 and identity credential to log in to the CCE console, and verify that the IAM user James001 has the namespace permissions.

-1. On the public cloud login page, enter the account name, username, and password, and click  **Log In**.
+1. On the cloud login page, enter the account name, username, and password, and click  **Log In**.

-    -   The account name is the name of the public cloud account that created the IAM user.
+    -   The account name is the name of the cloud account that created the IAM user.
     -   The username and password are those set by the account when creating the IAM user James001.
 You will be prompted to change the initial password at initial login.

     If the login fails, contact the entity owning the account to verify the username and password.
 Alternatively, you can reset the password.